Bhanukamax/hash-node-backup/clrx42mp700020ajsar1q1uj4.md

 tags: tools, developer, typing, reactjs, side-project, typing-test-test-typing-online-computer-typing-test, typing-test, typing-speed, typing-tools

 ---

+TL;DR: So, I got this itch to type faster, switched from QWERTY to Dvorak, and thought, why not build my own typing practice app?
+Inspired by a friend's advice on muscle memory, I added cool features like tweaking word counts.
+It's a work in progress, but hey, check it out at [type.imbmax.com](http://type.imbmax.com) – my little typing haven! 🚀

 I have always been a fan of touch typing and exploring different keyboards, layouts, etc.